Trade directory · Bethel metro · Alaska

 Insurance Minimums

-Alaska requires $300,000 general liability insurance minimum for licensed contractors.
+Alaska requires minimum $50,000 general liability insurance for mechanical contractors.
 Workers compensation required if employing others.
-Many projects require $1 million liability coverage.
+Many municipalities and commercial clients require $1 million liability coverage.

 § C · Path to license